-Do this by going to the hamburger, then More Settings, then Music.
-Here you can choose your streaming service and sign in to your Spotify (or Google Play Music account).
+Do this by going to Assistant Settings, then Music.
+Here, you can choose your streaming service and sign in to your Spotify (or Google Play Music account).

-Then if Assistant recognises your voice when you say "Hey Google, play Superorganism" it will play it from your account keeping your Discover Weekly vibes intact.
+Then if Assistant recognises your voice when you say, "Hey Google, play Star Treatment," it will play it from your account keeping your Discover Weekly vibes intact.

 How to set up Voice Match with Netflix

-Setting up Voice Match on Google Assistant with Netflix - a new addition - is much the same.
-Head to the hamburger in the top left, then More Settings then Videos and Photos.
-Here you will see Netflix as an option, you can link it and select your personal profile from within Netflix.
+Setting up Voice Match on Google Assistant with Netflix is much the same.
+Head to your Profile section again, then Assistant Settings and then Videos and Photos.
+Here, you will see Netflix as an option, you can link it and select your personal profile from within Netflix.

-If you have a TV with a Chromecast dongle plugged in or Chromecast plugged in it will automatically appear in your Google Home app if it's connected to the same Wi-Fi network.
+If you have a TV with a Chromecast dongle plugged in or Chromecast built-in it will automatically appear in your Google Home app if it's connected to the same Wi-Fi network.
 You can rename it and also allocate it to a room e.g. living room.

-If you have the Chromecast dongle, you can now say "Hey Google, play The Good Place on Netflix" and it will auto sign in to your profile on the TV, as per your voice.
+If you have a Chromecast, you can also say "Hey Google, play The Good Place on Netflix" and it will automatically sign in to your profile on the TV, as per your voice.